 The Enneagram System’s 27 Personality Subtypes by Beatrice Chestnut is used to help participants identify and understand their Subtype behavior.
 The class is taught in a one day format.
-Recommended preparation for this class: Foundations of the Enneagram of Personality Types.
+Recommended preparation for this class: The Development and Structure of the Enneagram of Personality Types.